jasujm/bridge/README.md

 ## Usage

-Run the backend located in the top level build directory
+Run the backend (server) located in the top level build directory

     /the/build/directory/bridge

-Run the GUI
+Run four frontend (client) instances

+    for i in {1..4}; do
-    python /the/source/directory/python/bridge_gui.py
+    python /the/source/directory/python/bridge_gui.py &

-You can run the backend and the GUI in any order.
-Note, however, that the frontend blocks before both are running.
-Backend runs until interrupted.
-The GUI can connect to the backend at any point.
-In fact, there can be multiple GUIs connected to the same backend (they all then share and control the same state).
-Currently the backend opens fixed ports so multiple backends cannot be run at the same time.
+    done

+Each frontend controls one player.
 Players and their cards are shown in the middle of the screen.
 The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).
 Only the cards of the player in turn and (during the playing phase) the dummy are shown at any time.

+Note!
+The application does not yet correctly handle clients leaving and rejoining the game.
+If connection is lost, the player is never reassigned.

 ### Score